ruim-jlu/ruim-jlu-site/content/authors/ruim/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:

 announce: "* **[September 2021] Recruiting**: I'm looking for prospective PhD and Master students who are interested in the AI-based CG&CV research (see [details](#interests) below).
 Ideal candidates are expected to be *self-motivated* (most important, no matter you are aiming for academia or industry), *organized* and *responsible*.
 Strong programming skills, solid mathematics knowledge as well as good communication skills are preferred.
-Please send me your **CV (resume)** and a **brief summary** of your experience in PPT to ruim.jlu@gmail.com if interested."
+Please send me your **CV (resume)** and a **brief summary** of your experience in PPT to ruim@jlu.edu.cn if interested."

 # Education to show in About widget
 education: